filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 	Download the ***Source code(zip)*** file of the **v1.3.5** firmware, which is the latest stable version, from the [github repository](https://github.com/alexqzd/Marlin/releases), extract it on the desktop of your computer (You can use other versions but keep in mind that they can have bugs).
 Than you need to open the extracted ***Source Code*** folder, that could be found inside the **Display firmware** -> **Firmware Sets** folder, go and copy the ***DWIN_SET (Voxelab Red)*** folder on the desktop.
 Rename it ***DWIN_SET***.
 	Later, this folder will be put on the SD card to flash the display firmware.

 	Now you need to download the specific firmware for your machine.
-In this case, since you have a stock machine you need to install the **Manual Mesh** firmware file named with the same chip model of your machine(N32 or G32).
+In this case, since you have a stock machine you need to install the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32).
 For example, if you have a N32 chip machine, you will download the ***BLTouch-5x5-N32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case, go to the final part of the guide.

 For the **H32** chip, follow these steps: